Amitriptyline

 If you have taken too many tablets immediately seek medical advice from your GP or attend your local Hospital Emergency Department.

 Do not drive if Amitriptyline causes you to be drowsy.
-You must advise the DVLA if you are on medicines that may affect your driving.
+You must advise the DVLA if you are on any medication which may affect your driving.

 • Take it as soon as you remember.